hdr-bgnn/Minnow_Segmented_Traits/RUNNING.md

 ```
 See [snakemake install docs](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for more installation options.

+## Configure Input
+By default the workflow uses CSV files included in this repo as input.

+The [config/config.yaml](config/config.yaml) file defines the input files used.
+- image_metadata - `Image Metadata` CSV file path
+- image_quality_metadata - `Image Quality Metadata` CSV file path

+See [bgnn.tulane.edu](https://bgnn.tulane.edu/) for column details for the two input CSV files.

 ## Running

-On the OSC cluster the pipeline can be run with Slurm by running:
+On the OSC cluster the workflow can be run with Slurm by running:
 ```
 sbatch run-pipeline.sh
 ```